2019 saw 7.4 pc decline in road accidents in Maharashtra

 A senior officer of Maharashtra motor vehicles department said their target was to bring down road accidents by 10 per cent in 2019 and so far, the target has been met in at least 15 to 16 districts.
 "The road safety cell had asked the respective district road safety committees to take effective safety measures, whenever they notice a spurt in accidents," said the officer, who did not wish to be named.

 As per the latest accident data released by the Ministry of Road Transport and Highways, with 35,717 accidents, Maharashtra ranks fifth in the country, led by Tamil Nadu (63,920), Madhya Pradesh (51,397), Uttar Pradesh (42,568) and Karnataka (41,707).
-In 2015, India became a signatory to Brasilia Declaration on road safety, where it committed to reduce the number of accidents by 50 per cent.
+In 2015, India became a signatory to Brasilia Declaration on road safety, where it committed to reduce the number of accidents by 50 per cent by 2020.

 The state's vehicle population was at 3.3 crore till 2018, including 2.41 crore two-wheelers and 46.32 lakh four- wheelers.
 According to a recently published report by the state highway police, around 27 lakh new vehicles were registered in the state in 2018, among these 19.96 lakh were two-wheelers and 3.62 lakh were cars.